Skip to main content

 workflow-controller-6d5d75dc7c-v9vqc 1/1 Running 0 5h41m

-Consequently, if we try to access the frontend cart page, we get the following error which indicates that the application is now unreachable.
-This makes sense since the cart pod has been deleted and a new pod is yet to initialize: Webpage Unavailable
+1. As a consequence, if you try to access the frontend cart page, you will encounter the following error which indicates that the application is now unreachable.

-We can validate this behavior using the application metrics dashboard as well.
-The probe success percentage for website availability (200 response code) is now steeply decreasing along with the 99th percentile (green line) queries per second (QPS) and access duration for the application microservices.
-Also, the mean QPS (yellow line) is steeply increasing.
-This is because there's no pod available right now to service the query requests.
+1. You can validate this behavior using the application metrics dashboard too.
+The probe success percentage for website availability (200 response code) decreases steeply along with the 99th percentile (green line) queries per second (QPS) and access duration for the application microservices.
+Also, the mean QPS (yellow line) steeply increases.
+This is because no pod is available at the moment to service the query requests.

 Application Down Dashboard

-Before we analyze the experiment result, we can validate that the application is now again normally accessible, without any errors.
-This can also be validated from the Grafana dashboard where we can observe the metrics to slowly normalize as the chaos duration is now over.
+1. When the experiment execution concludes, you get a resilience score of 0 %.
+You will observe that the pod delete fault step failed.
+Before analyzing the experiment result, you can validate that the application is now again accessible, without any errors.
+You can validate this from the Grafana dashboard metrics that indicate the app returning to normal as the chaos duration is over.

 App Metrics Normalizing

-We can now check the check the chaos result, where it can be observed that the fault verdict is Failed and the Probe Success Percentage is 0%.
-This is because the http-cart-service probe has failed.
-The failure of this probe can be attributed to the unavailability of the cart pod and therefore the /cart endpoint, due to the injection of the Pod Delete fault.
+1. You can check the chaos result that shows the pod delete as Failed.
+This is because the 'http-cart-service' probe failed.
+The failure is due to the unavailability of the cart pod and therefore the /cart endpoint, due to injecting the "pod delete" fault.

 Experiment Failed Probe